Looking for a local, pick-your-own farm in Central Indiana? Scroll down this page and you will see the U-Pick farms in Central Indiana,

 Click here for our Facebook page.
 (ADDED: March 01, 2021)

-Syrup from trees on the farm, Fresh eggs, U-pick and already picked, farm market, restrooms, picnic area (bring your own food), pony rides, petting zoo,
+Syrup from trees on the farm, Fresh eggs, U-pick and already picked, farm market, restrooms, picnic area you may bring your own food, pony rides, petting zoo,

 farm animals, birthday parties, weddings and wedding parties, school tours, events at your location (call for info)

 46040.
 Phone: (317) 502-1210.
 Email: firstname.lastname@example.org.
 Open: Call for current hours.

 Click here for current open hours, days and dates.
 Directions: 1/2 mile south of Ingalls post office on 700 West (South Alfonte Street).

 having our Second Annual Blackberry Festival at Wild Blackberry Farms on Saturday, July 23, 2022 from 8 am to 8 pm.
 We minimize use of pesticides and

 other chemicals.
 Payment: Cash, Venmo, PayPal, Debit cards, Visa, MasterCard, Discover, AmEx.